lpsinger/userguide/capabilities.rst

 Different Observatories
 -----------------------

-* While aLIGO and AdV will follow the same schedule, they might be join by KAGRA (link?).
+* While aLIGO and AdV will follow the same schedule, they might be joined by KAGRA (link?).
 It will be fully operational by early
   2019 and will become part of the global network with full data sharing once its sensitivities are commensurate to that of LIGO and Virgo.

 Prospects for observation and localization sensitivity: